MINISTRY OF MICRO, SMALL AND MEDIUM ENTERPRISES

 - Financial assistance should be within the investment limits prescribed for Small and Medium Enterprises under the MSME Act from time to time.

-- On submitting the application, the officers of the Coir Board will inspect the unit, verify the documents and finalise the quantum of assistance as per the guidelines.
+- On submitting the application, the officers of the Coir Board will inspect the unit, verify the documents and finalize the quantum of assistance as per the guidelines.

 - The equipment and motors should meet minimum standards of BIS which are prescribed from time to time.